chandnit/HenryMedsAssessment/README.md

 Adding in authentication would also be important for a production-ready system, as well as making sure only authorized providers/clients are allowed to make changes for their specific endpoints.

 Finally, we will want to build a distributed, fault-tolerant system that can handle millions of users.
 When the requests come in from the users we can have a load balancer that could distribute the API calls between our two services based on the URL: provider service and client service.
 Each of these services could have multiple instances to distribute the workload.
 From there we would have our database with multiple instances as well.
 We would have to employ some sort of sharding with a good hashing algorithm to make sure the data is distributed evenly so that one server's load doesn't become a bottleneck.
 Another optimization we could do would be to add a cache for frequent read requests of the database, making our response time to the users much faster.
 In the background, we could have an async job that runs periodically to update any writes from the database to the cache.
-There could also be a few scheduled jobs associated with the database: One to clear the expired reservations, and another to write data to a read-only analytics database and remove it from our main database.
+There could also be a couple of scheduled jobs associated with the database: One to clear the expired reservations, and another to write data to a read-only analytics database and remove it from our main database.
 If we decide to use a message queue to invalidate expired reservations, this can live between the client service and the database and could work as described in the ```/client/reserve``` endpoint.
 The design I described above is one of many potential ones we could use.
 We could build everything from scratch, but with so many tools out there to build distributed systems we should leverage these before committing to bulding anything custom.